farg-bristol/FJSPH/README.md

 # What is this repository about?
 WCSPH, or Weakly Compressible Smoothed Particle Hydrodynamics, is a great method for the modelling of fluid flows - particularly liquid motion.
 Typical applications are scenarios such as tank sloshing, wave breaking and many others.
 The aim for this specific repository is to apply this to situations with a high Weber number, like jets in a crossflow or coflow, typically found in fuel injection or jettison.

 The specific scenario of the PhD associated with this repository is aircraft fuel jettison.
 For the initial breakup of the fuel where it's acting very much like a liquid, the current plan is to use SPH for the model.
+After the initial breakup the SPH will transition to using a particle tracking method, that is far more efficient, until the particles are out of the simulation space.

 # What is WCSPH?
 Weakly Compressible Smoothed Particle Hydrodynamics (WCSPH) is one formulation of the SPH equations, which were first introduced by Gingold and Monaghan (1977), and independently by Lucy (1977), for astrophyiscal simulations.
 It was realised a few years later that this formulation is also applicable to fluid dynamics with reasonable accuracy.
 Most notable is the ease with which liquid motion can be modelled.
 Unlike many other methods, SPH doesn't require any special treatment of the boundary between liquid and gas phases.
 The equations handle this implicitly.
 For a good summary on SPH equations, right from the base equations to all the additions made through the years, Monaghan (2005) has the most notable contributions, excepting surface tension models.
 For a review of surface tension models, Huber et al. (2015) provides a review of three primary models.